brunoasm/ARE_2026_beetle_flower_visitors/README.md

 To download paywalled papers fast, we used a script to retrieve the link from each doi using the crossref API, adding an institutional proxy to the link, and opening them in a browser in batches.
 We then manually download the papers with the help of Zotero connection, and curate the library at Zotero including merging duplicates.
 We then export a bibtex file and associated pdfs to folder `pdfs`.
 If some pdf did not have OCR, we did it with Adobe Acrobat.

 4. PDF export curation
 First, we run a script to remove duplicated pdf files (which can arise from record merges in Zotero, for example).
-Next, we use an Apple automator workflow to compress these files by reducing image quality.
+Next, we use postscript to compress these files by reducing image quality.
 Finally, we quickly checked thumbnails of all files to make sure the main text was kept, and not a supplement.

+5. PDF data extraction

+6. Analyses